 After experimenting with the materials, groups then began using the popsicle sticks to help stabilize the levels.
 It was interesting to watch group after group come to this solution.

 Kids worked for the whole period, happily building and rebuilding their towers.
 Every group’s tower fell at some point and then they built it again.
+This is an important part of the challenge and an important skill for children to learn.

 We ended up with quite a collection of towers.
 Some were tall, whereas other groups build out instead of up, but their creations were typically stronger.
 This is a really simple STEM challenge that you can do at home or at school.

 I love seeing the progress and strategies students use the more they are exposed to STEM challenges.
 The activities create great problem solvers and children that persist when presented with a challenge.
-It is very rewarding to watch – both a parent and teacher.
+It is very rewarding to watch – both as a parent and teacher.